WarpspeedSCP/yet-cc-rs/README.md

 You can also use WSL for an easy experience.

-Some of the custom features included in this tool, such as the use of tips, require a modified cross channel binary.
-You can download that binary [here](https://mega.nz/folder/pglTVKyQ#uqVoRXCRS8Y8Vaxd0ktW7A).
+The custom features included in this tool, such as the use of tips, require a modified cross channel binary.
+That is to say, **If you run a modified script that uses custom tips with normal cross channel, the game will crash.** You can download that binary [here](https://mega.nz/folder/pglTVKyQ#uqVoRXCRS8Y8Vaxd0ktW7A).

 ### Examples